tldr-pages/tldr/pages/common/git-checkout-index.md

 `git checkout-index --all --force --no-create`

-- Create an export of the tree at the last commit in the specified directory (the trailing slash is important):
+- Export a copy of the entire tree at the last commit in the specified directory (the trailing slash is important):

 `git checkout-index --all --force --prefix={{git-index-export/}}`